A phase transition in a Curie-Weiss system with binary interactions: The model

 Note that $E$ is an infinitely differentiable function of all its arguments.
 Set

 By the following evident inequality

 we obtain from (\ref{15}) and (\ref{14}) that

-By virtue of Laplace's method \cite{Fed}, to calculate the large $N$ limit in (\ref{15a}) we have to find global maxima of $E (y, p, \mu)$ as a function of $y\in \mathds{R}$. \begin{remark} From the estimate in (\ref{16}) it follows that: (a) the integral in (\ref{13}) is convergent for all $p >0$ and $\mu \in \mathds{R}$ since $a>1$, see (\ref{5}) and (\ref{7a}); (b) for fixed $p$ and $\mu$, as a bounded from above function $E (y, p , \mu)$ has global maxima, each of which is also its local maximum. \end{remark} To get (b) we observe that (\ref{16}) implies $\lim_{|y|\to +\infty}E(y, p, \mu) = -\infty$; hence, each point $\bar{y}$ of global maximum belongs to a certain interval $(\bar{y}-\varepsilon, \bar{y}+\varepsilon)$, where it is also a maximum point.
+By virtue of Laplace's method \cite{Fed}, to calculate the large $N$ limit in (\ref{15a}) we should find the global maxima of $E (y, p, \mu)$ as a function of $y\in \mathds{R}$. \begin{remark} From the estimate in (\ref{16}) it follows that: (a) the integral in (\ref{13}) is convergent for all $p >0$ and $\mu \in \mathds{R}$ since $a>1$, see (\ref{5}) and (\ref{7a}); (b) for fixed $p$ and $\mu$, as the bounded from the above function $E (y, p , \mu)$ has global maxima, each of which is also its local maximum. \end{remark} To get (b) we observe that (\ref{16}) implies $\lim_{|y|\to +\infty}E(y, p, \mu) = -\infty$; hence, each point $\bar{y}$ of global maximum belongs to a certain interval $(\bar{y}-\varepsilon, \bar{y}+\varepsilon)$, where it is also a maximum point.
 Since $E$ is everywhere differentiable in $y$, then $\bar{y}$ is the point of global maximum only if it solves the following equation

 By (\ref{14}) and (\ref{15}) this equation can be rewritten in the form